Chakana: Contemporary interpretations and perspectives

 Chakana pendant crafted from polished soft stone, originating from the province of Jujuy in northwest Argentina.
 This indigenous design is commonly found in local markets in various parts of South America.

 The stepped motif has received strong attention from various New Age practitioners and contemporary spiritual leaders.
 These people claim a relationship with the constellation of the Southern Cross and that all corners and steps have special symbolic meanings.
-According to Jessica Joyce Christie, the Inka may have shared some of those meanings; however Christie notes that the New Age claim "[...] is purely speculative and unsubstantiated by any historical sources."
+According to art historian Jessica Joyce Christie, the Inca may have shared some of those meanings; however Christie notes that the New Age claim "[...] is purely speculative and unsubstantiated by any historical sources."